 Red Hot Poker, Torch Lily, Tritoma

-Kniphofia uvaria (L.) Oken is the correct and accepted scientific name for this species of Kniphofia.
-It was named and described by Lorenz Oken in Allgemeine Naturgeschichte fur alle Stande in 1841.
+Kniphofia uvaria (L.) Oken is the accepted scientific name for this species of Kniphofia.
+It was named and described as such by Lorenz Oken in Allgemeine Naturgeschichte fur alle Stande in 1841.
 It was first named and described as Aloe uvaria by Carl von Linnaeus in Species Plantarum in 1753.

 Kniphofia uvaria is a native of the Cape provinces in South Africa.